divitrao/3analytics/README.md

 6. You're all set!
 The project is now ready to be run.

+## Frontend Project Setup

+To set up the frontend project, please follow these steps:

+1. Open your terminal.
+2. Navigate to the `react_frontend` directory using the command:
+   - ` cd react_frontend `
+3. Install the required dependencies by running the following command:
+   - ` npm i `
+4. Start the development server using the following command:
+   - ` npm start`

 ## Usage

 At this point, you have successfully installed the project.
-You can now proceed to run the project using the appropriate commands and start using it.

 ## Troubleshooting